 There are two general approaches to password management:

-Password generators which use a hash function, like the SS64 password generator, are simple and easy to use.
-They can repeatedly regenerate the same password when given the same inputs but they do have limitations - the only way to change a password is to enter a different master password or a different salt value.
+Password generators which use a hash function, like the SS64 password generator, are easy to use and will repeatedly regenerate the same password when given the same inputs but they do have limitations - the only way to change a password is to enter a different master password or a different salt value.
 All the generated passwords are the same length.